sunsided/rust-ffi-experiments/send-array-to-c/README.md

-# Passing arrays from and to Rust
+# Passing arrays from C to Rust

+Here, a Rust application provides a slice in [main.rs](src/main.rs) and sets it to a C function in [array_utils.c](src/array_utils.c) that calculates the sum of its elements.

 TL;DR